2025-09-06

 filesystem organization

-examples for large file collections
+examples for organizing large file collections

 general observations